yosuke-kuroki/Real-Time-TTS-AI/README.md

   - ensures continuous operation through a fallback mechanism
   - switches to alternative engines in case of disruptions guaranteeing consistent performance and reliability, which is vital for critical and professional use cases

-> **Hint**: *check out [RealtimeSTT](https://github.com/KoljaB/RealtimeSTT), the input counterpart of this library, for speech-to-text capabilities.
-Together, they form a powerful realtime audio wrapper around large language models.*

 ## FAQ

 Check the [FAQ page](./FAQ.md) for answers to a lot of questions around the usage of RealtimeTTS.